Hammonton First is the longest running, successful, local independent party in America. Founded in 2005, the group brought

 The founders of the group ranged in age from their 20s to their 80s, coming together across the generations to restore hope, faith, and trust in local government in the face of a string of decisions by the Hammonton Town Council that seemed to put politics first, instead of the interests of the people of Hammonton.

 In November of 2005, Hammonton First made history and swept the election.
 John DiDonato was elected to a four-year term as Mayor of the Town of Hammonton.
-Ed Wuillermin, Christine Massarelli, and Rock Colasurdo were elected to Town Council for two-year terms.
+Ed Wuillermin and Christine Massarelli were elected to Town Council for two-year terms.
 The Hammonton First Candidates received an overwhelming majority of the votes in the election.
 In the threeparty race, more than 50% of the voters selected Hammonton First over the local Democratic and Republican Candidates.

 In 2007, Ed Wuillermin announced that he would be running for re-election, along with his running mates, Tracy Petrongolo and Jerry Barberio and all 3 Hammonton First Candidates again swept the election.